The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 Updating KUMA

-Depending on the KUMA deployment scheme being used, do one the following:
+Depending on the KUMA deployment scheme that you are using, do one the following:

-If an inventory file is not available for the current version, use the provided inventory file template and fill in the corresponding settings.
-To view a list of hosts and host roles in the current KUMA system, in the web interface, go to Resources → Active services section.
+If an inventory file is not available for the current version, use the provided inventory file template and edit it as necessary.
+To view a list of hosts and host roles in your current KUMA system, in the web interface, go to Resources → Active services section.

-If you want to upgrade from a distributed installation to a distributed installation in a high availability configuration, first upgrade the distributed installation and then migrate the Core to a Kubernetes cluster.
+If you want to upgrade from a distributed installation to a distributed installation in a high availability configuration, you must first upgrade the distributed installation and then migrate the Core to a Kubernetes cluster.

 To migrate KUMA Core to a new Kubernetes cluster: